|

 Text: McClure pp. 11-12

 Notes: The opening page of Chapter 2.
 The leaf is tipped into a copy of My First Book along with letters from other authors.
 It's on the first page of Doyle's essay "Juvenalia" and is folded twice.
-See their HOLLIS online catalog entry for more details, searching under "other call number" for "HEW 10.5.10".
+See their HOLLIS online catalog entry for more details, searching under "Hollis Number" for "003412140" and then look for the copy designated "HEW 10.5.10".
 Part of the Harry Elkins Widener Collection at Harvard University.
-(Last updated: 10/25/09)
+(Last updated: 4/27/11)

 Starts: [This from Hugo Baskerville to his sons Rodger